webplatform/docs-wpd/Projects/Organizing_projects/index.md

 ===Project organization===

-The following organization of the projects on project.webplatform.org reflects the requirements and dependencies:
+The following organization of the projects on project.webplatform.org is one way to fulfill the requirements and dependencies above:

 * Top level view of activities
 ** Persistent goal 1